 This guide contains information on departments, modules and credits and specific study information.
-Please note that some ECTS handbooks are awaiting update.
-If this is the case for your subject area, the 2020/2021 handbook will still be sufficient.
+Please note that some module handbooks are awaiting update.
+If this is the case for your subject area, the 2021/2022 handbook will still be sufficient.

 |Number of modules||Full time students would usually take 6 modules across the academic year.|

 |Number of credits||A full time course load would be 120 UK credits.|

 |Departments||Students may choose modules from up to 3 departments.|

 |Exclusions||Classes within the English Studies department are limited so approval cannot be guaranteed.|

 - Accounting, Economics and Finance, Management and Marketing - Undergraduate Only